razorbjc/Maya-Tools-2018/README.md

 <br>If given a curve, curveTube will produce tube geometry with spans at the curve's CVs.
 If given tube geometry, curveTube will instead create a curve with CVs at the center of each edge ring.

 <b>dualToggle.py</b>
 <br>When given two selectioned objects, dualToggle will hide one object and show the other.
 Then will switch their visibilities when run again.
 For quick, easy comparison between two models.
+Good for matching scans.

 <b>faceCut.py</b>
 <br>Given a complete edge loop or enclosure of edges, this script will select all faces within the edge perimeter.